-The developed site ultimately drains to Willow Creek over a mile north of its discharge point at the Willamette River.
-A portion of vegetated area will continue to shed toward Boeckman Creek.
-Otak conducted a downstream impact analysis on the downstream section of Willow Creek per City of Wilsonville standards and the downstream impact analysis is included in Appendix C. A conveyance analysis of the pipe network, including the culvert under SW Brisband Street that outfalls into Willow Creek, can be found in Appendix E.
+The developed site drains to Boeckman Creek over a mile north of its discharge point at the Willamette River.
+The Boeckman Creek drainage basin upstream of the project site is approximately 800 acres and the project area comprises less than 2% of the contributing drainage basin.
+Boeckman Creek is confined to a deep channel approximately 40 feet below the adjacent developments.
+A flow control structure on the creek exists in Boeckman Creek directly upstream of SW Boeckman Road (Wilsonville, 1992).
+Otak conducted a downstream impact analysis on the downstream section of Boeckman Creek per City of Wilsonville standards and the downstream impact analysis is included in Appendix C.